Alert level 3 still hoisted over Taal; steam-laden plumes, quakes monitored

 (Eagle News)–Alert level 3 remains hoisted over Taal as it continues to spew steam-laden plumes and its seismic activity.

-PHIVOLCS said the Taal Volcano Network recorded 223 volcanic earthquakes including eight low-frequency events and one harmonic tremor that lasted nearly three minutes long.
+PHIVOLCS said the Taal Volcano Network recorded 156 volcanic earthquakes including two low-frequency events and eighteen harmonic tremors with durations of one to three minutes.

 “These earthquakes signify magmatic activity beneath the Taal edifice that could lead to eruptive activity at the main crater,” PHIVOLCS said.

-PHIVOLCS reminded the public that “sudden steam-driven and even weak phreatomagmatic explosions, volcanic earthquakes, ashfall, and lethal volcanic gas expulsions can still occur and threaten areas within Taal Volcano Island and nearby lakeshores.”
+PHIVOLCS warned the “sudden steam-driven and even weak phreatomagmatic explosions, volcanic earthquakes, ashfall, and lethal volcanic gas expulsions” can still occur and threaten areas within Taal Volcano Island and nearby lakeshores.

-It reiterated its call that entry into the Taal Volcano Island as well as into areas over Taal Lake and communities west of the island within a seven-kilometer radius from the main crater must be strictly prohibited.
+It also reiterated its recommendation that entry into the Taal Volcano Island as well as into areas over Taal Lake and communities west of the island within a seven-kilometer radius from the main crater must be strictly prohibited.

-Local government units were also advised to assess areas outside the seven-kilometer radius for damages and road accessibilities and to strengthen preparedness, contingency and communication measures in case of renewed unrest.
+Local government units are advised to assess areas outside the seven-kilometer radius for damages and road accessibilities and to strengthen preparedness, contingency and communication measures in case of renewed unrest.

-People were also advised to observe precautions due to ground displacement across fissures, frequent ashfall and minor earthquakes.
+People are also advised to observe precautions due to ground displacement across fissures, frequent ashfall and minor earthquakes.

-“Civil aviation authorities must advise pilots to avoid flying close to the volcano as airborne ash and ballistic fragments from sudden explosions and wind-remobilized ash may pose hazards to aircraft,” PHIVOLCS added.
+Civil aviation authorities were advised to tell pilots to avoid flying close to the volcano.